How Pablo Escobar Shaped the Future: A Legacy Timeline

 A detailed timeline of the impact and legacy of Pablo Escobar across different fields.

-On October 28, 2006, Escobar's body was exhumed at the request of some of his relatives in order to take a DNA sample to confirm the alleged paternity of an illegitimate child and remove all doubt about the identity of the body.
+On 28 October 2006, Escobar's body was exhumed at the request of some of his relatives in order to take a DNA sample and remove all doubt about the identity of the body that had been buried next to his parents for 12 years.

 By 2007, the hippos at Hacienda Nápoles had multiplied to 16 and had taken to roaming the area for food in the nearby Magdalena River.